Aktorius/miriclereach-blog/content/devops/devops-transformation.md

 ## The Evolution

-DevOps hasn’t advanced in a straight line; it’s moved in waves whenever a real constraint was removed.
+DevOps hasn’t advanced in a straight line; it has moved in waves whenever a real constraint was removed.
 First we automated builds, then we made environments reproducible, and now we design platforms so the secure path is the easy path.
 Treat the phases below as a **map**, not a maturity ladder: most organisations live in more than one phase at once, and tooling only amplifies the culture you already have.

 **Phase 0: Process theatre (still common).**
 DevOps is declared, but the system hasn’t changed: CAB queues, hand-offs, manual gates, and deployments treated as events.
 Pipelines exist, yet they wrap the same approvals; outputs are counted, outcomes aren’t.
 It’s busy, not better.